Inclusive, affirming, empowering, person-centered therapy in Georgia and South Carolina.

 -

-To work with us schedule a free consult now by clicking “schedule a free consultation call” below.
+To work with us, schedule a free consultation now by clicking βSchedule a free consultation callβ below.

-Let us know which clinician you want to work with and if you are interested in individual sessions, couples sessions and/or our groups!
+Please let us know which clinician you would like to work with and if you are interested in individual sessions, couples sessions, and/or our groups.

-We will schedule a consultation call with the therapist you request.
-Once the appointment is confirmed you will receive their Telehealth link where you will meet for your consultation video chat.
+We will schedule a consultation call with the therapist you requested.
+Once the appointment is confirmed, you will receive a Telehealth link where you will meet for your video consultation.
 From there, your therapist will schedule an intake session with you if the two of you are a good fit.

 Process